Center-for-Special-Business-Projects/JARCID/README.md

 JARCID sends commands to the terminal and Windows shell so there are two versions depending on the operating system.

 The whole application is written in R markdown: the file index.Rmd.
-Rmd is for "R markdown". (http://daringfireball.net/projects/markdown/)[Markdown] is a light weight markup language in plain text created by (http://daringfireball.net/)[John Gruber] that can be converted to many formats. (http://rmarkdown.rstudio.com/)[R markdown], is an R implementation of markdown.
+Rmd is for "R markdown".
+[Markdown](http://daringfireball.net/projects/markdown/)is a light weight markup language in plain text created by [John Gruber](http://daringfireball.net/) that can be converted to many formats.
+[R markdown](http://rmarkdown.rstudio.com/), is an R implementation of markdown.
 It is now a major framework to create reproducbile research and documentation in data science.
 More than that, it integrates the full spectrum from data collection and input to data product.

 ### Running manually
 open index.Rmd in RStudio.
 Click "Knit".
 Jarcid requires about 2 hours depending on the environment.

 ### Running automatically
 This depends on which OS version is used.
-The easy way is to install the packages (https://github.com/bnosac/cronR)[cronR] (macOS) or (https://github.com/bnosac/taskscheduleR)[taskscheduleR] (Windows).
+The easy way is to install the packages [cronR](https://github.com/bnosac/cronR) (macOS) or [taskscheduleR](https://github.com/bnosac/taskscheduleR) (Windows).
 Then, by clicking the "Addins" button in RStudio, you will have access to the automation functions.
 It is recommmended to pick the monthly setting.

 To automate the "knitting" process of JARCID, a script should be given to taskscheduleR or cronR instead of the Rmd file